Early Childhood Education and Special Education MEd

-Temple University’s Master of Education in Early Childhood and Special Education puts you on the path to earning advanced credentials plus a Pennsylvania Instructional I Certificate.
-This master’s degree earns you Temple’s recommendation to receive the instructional certificate.
-It also helps you develop the expertise to earn dual certification to teach pre-kindergarten to 4th grade children with and without special educational needs.
+Temple University’s Master of Education in Early Childhood Education and Special Education puts you on the path to earning specialized credentials, plus a Pennsylvania Instructional I Certificate.
+By successfully completing the program, you’ll earn Temple’s recommendation to receive Instructional I teacher certification.
+You will also develop the expertise to earn Early Childhood (PreK through grade 4) and Special Education (PreK through grade 8) teacher certification.

-In addition to conventional theory and techniques in reading/literacy, math, science and social studies instruction, you will learn how to educate students with special educational needs in a way that addresses their individual differences and needs.
-The study of learning processes allows students to understand individual differences in intelligence, cognitive development, self-regulation, as well as their role in learning.
-Whether a child has autism, ADHD, or another special educational need, you will acquire the expertise to help them overcome it by
+In addition to core theory and techniques in reading/literacy, math, science and social studies instruction, you will learn how to educate students with special educational needs in a way that addresses their individual differences.
+The study of learning processes allows students to understand individual differences in intelligence, cognitive development and self-regulation, as well as their role in learning.
+Whether a child has autism, ADHD or another special educational need, you will acquire the expertise to help them overcome it by

 - assessing the child’s educational needs,